wzc-Seer/quickcord.js/README.md

 cli.send('reply', `${prefix}hi`, 'hello!');
 Will display: @user, hello!
 (In a discord channel where **${prefix}hi** was used)

-cli.status('WATCHING', 'The development of Easy Discord!')
+cli.status('WATCHING', 'The development of QuickCord!')
 Will display a user status of WATCHING, this can also be changed to: **WATCHING/LISTENING/PLAYING**, and then the content.

 cli.embed(`#22e238`, `mb!help`, `Help Center`, `These are all the commands!`);